GoogleCloudPlatform/endpoints-codelab-android/README.md

 archive.

 The very last step is to switch the Android client to use this subclass implementation.
 This is done in the `TaskBagFactory` class.
-Simply replace :
+Simply replace:

 `return new TaskBagImpl(sharedPreferences, localFileTaskRepository, null);`

-with :
+with:

 `return new EndpointsTaskBagImpl(sharedPreferences,localFileTaskRepository);`